acgrissom/2016-ml-course/assignments/week3.md

 *B*.
 Written Homework

-1. Regarding the paper assigned for part A, answer the following question:
+1. Regarding the paper assigned for part A, answer the following questions:
+2.
     (a) What is a relevant feature, and how did this paper determine which features are "relevant?"
 Do you agree with this?
 Why?

     (b) For a binary classification positive, a false positive (FP) is a negative instance incorrectly classified positively, a true positive is a correctly classified positive instance, a false negative is an incorrectly classified negative instance, and a true negative is a correctly classified negative instance.